Skip to content

 Chiastic Structures

-Discover mirror patterns (chiasmus) hidden in sacred texts — A-B-C-B'-A' structures.
+Discover mirror patterns (chiasmus) hidden in sacred texts — A-B-C-B'-A' structures across world traditions.

 Ask, Seek, Knock